HersheyxBar/mandelbrot-visualizer/README.md

 - Matplotlib
 - NumPy
--

 ## Install

-Run the following commands in your terminal:
+Run the following command in your terminal:
 `pip install matplotlib numpy`